DevTable/gantryd/README.md

 Component secondcomponent -> 0cf0c034fc89
 ```

+This sets the status of the components to 'ready' and associates them with the image IDs listed.
+Once run, any followup
+`gantryd run` commands on this machine (or any other machines in the etcd cluster) will update and start those components
+with those images.

-#### Running gantryd on machines
+#### Running components on machine(s)

-gantryd can be run on any number of machines that share an etcd.
-To run one (or more) components on a machine, simply run:
+Once components have been marked as ready, they can be run by executing `gantryd run` on one or more machines:

 ```sh
 sudo ./gantryd.py run myprojectname -c firstcomponent secondcomponent
 ```

-The gantryd process will block and react to all commands for those components in the future.
+This command will start a daemon (and block), starting the components and monitoring them, until it is shutdown.

-#### Gantryd commands
+### Gantryd commands

-##### Updating a component across all listening machines
+#### Updating a component across all listening machines

+To tell components to update themselves in response to an image change, execute:

 ```sh
 sudo ./gantryd.py update myprojectname -c firstcomponent secondcomponent
 ```